whyliuxing/reverse-engineering-journal/README.md

   + 5th parameter: edi
   + 6th parameter: ebp
 * int 0x80 is an old way to make syscall.
 A more modern implementation is the SYSENTER instruction

-## *ARM (4/14/2017)*
-* ARMv7 uses 3 profiles (Application, Real-time, Microcontroller) and model name (Cortex).
-For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only
-* Thumb-1 is used in ARMv6 and earlier.
-Its instructions are always 2 bytes in size
-* Thumb-2 is used in ARMv7.
-Its instructions can be either 2 bytes or 4 bytes in size.
-4 bytes Thumb instruction has a .W suffix, otherwise it generates a 2 byte Thumb instruction
-* Native ARM instructions are always 4 bytes in size
-* Privileges separation are defined by 8 modes.
-In comparison to x86, User (USR) mode is like ring3 and Supervisor (SVC) mode is like ring0
-* Control register is the current program status register (CPSR), also known as application program status register (APSR), which is basically an extended EFLAGS register in x86
-* There are 16 32-bit general-purpose registers (R0 - R15), but only the first 12 registers are for general purpose usage
-  + R0 holds the return value from function call
-  + R13 is the stack pointer (SP)
-  + R14 is the link register (LR), which holds return address for function call
-  + R15 is the program counter (PC)
-* Only load/store instructions can access memory.
-All other instructions operate on registers
-  + load/store instructions: LDR/STR, LDM/STM, and PUSH/POP
-* There are 3 forms of LDR/STR instructions
-  + LDR/STR Ra, [Rb, imm]
-  + LDR/STR Ra, [Rb, Rc]
-  + LDR/STR Ra, [Rb, Rc, barrel-shifter].
-Barrel shifter is performed on Rc, the immediate
-  + extra (pseudo-form): LDR Ra, ="address".
-This is not valid syntax, but is used by disassembler to make disassembly easier to read.
-Internally, what's actually executed is LDR Ra, [PC + imm]
-* There are 3 addressing modes for LDR/STR: offset, pre-indexed, post-indexed
-  + Offset: base register is never modified
-  + Pre-indexed: base register is updated with the memory address used in the reference operation
-  + Post-indexed: base register is used as the address to reference from and then updated with the offset
-* LDM/STM loads/stores multiple words (32-bits), starting from a base address.
-Form: LDM/STM<-mode-> Rb[!], {register(s)}
-* LDM/STM can use several types of stack:
-  + Descending or ascending: descending means that the stack grows downward, from higher address to lower address.
-Ascending means that the stack grows upward
-  + Full or empty: full means that the stack pointer points to the last item in the stack.
-Empty means that the stack pointer points to the next free space
-  + Full descending: STMFD (STMDB), LDMFD (LDMIA)
-  + Full ascending: STMFA (STMIB), LDMFA (LDMDA)
-  + Empty descending: STMED (STMDA), LDMED (LDMIB)
-  + Empty ascending: STMEA (STMIA), LDMEA (LDMDB)
-* PUSH/POP's form: PUSH/POP {register(s)}
-* PUSH/POP and STMFD/LDMFD are functionally the same, but PUSH/POP is used as prologue and epilogue in Thumb state while STMFD/LDMFD is used as prologue and epilogue in ARM state.
-* Instructions for function invocation: B, BX, BL, and BLX
-  + B's syntax: B imm. imm is relative offset from R15, the program counter
-  + BX's syntax: BX <-register->.
-X means that it can switch between ARM and THUMB state.
-If the LSB of the destination is 1, it will execute in Thumb state.
-BX LR is commonly used to return from function
-  + BL's syntax: BL imm.
-It stores return address, the next instruction, in LR before transferring control to destination
-  + BLX's syntax: BLX imm./<-register->.
-When BLX uses an offset, it always swap state
-* Since instructions can only be 2 or 4 bytes in size, it's not possible to directly use a 32-bit constant as an operand.
-As a result, barrel shifter can be used to transform the immediate into a larger value
-* For arithmetic operations, the "S" suffix indicates that conditional flags should be set.
-Whereas, comparison instructions (CBZ, CMP, TST, CMN, and TEQ) automatically update the flags
-* Instructions can be conditionally executed by adding conditional suffixes.
-That is how conditional branch instruction is implemented
-* Thumb instruction cannot be conditionally executed, with the exception of B instruction, without the IT instruction.
-  + IT (If-then)'s syntax: ITxyz cc. cc is the conditional suffix for the 1st instruction after IT. xyz are for the 2nd, 3rd, and 4th instructions after IT.
-It can be either T or E. T means that the condition must match cc for it to be executed.
-E means that condition must be the opposite of cc for it to be executed

 [Go to Top](#table-of-contents)